-Stories were curated and workshopped by Giuliana Serena & Nan Seymour of The Bee, selected from dozens suggested by our community members when we put out the call for folks to nominate women they admired to participate in this show.
+Stories were curated and workshopped by Giuliana Serena & Nan Seymour of The Bee, selected from dozens suggested by our community members when we put out the call for folks to nominate women whose work they admired to participate in this show.

-Martha Castillo is a professional caregiver and direct support staff, currently working to continue her education in Pre-Nursing at Salt Lake Community College.
+Martha is a professional caregiver and direct support staff, currently working to continue her education in Pre-Nursing at Salt Lake Community College.
 Her future goals include gaining entry to a 4 year Nursing program and then continue her Masters in Medical Research.
 She is involved in volunteer work that focuses on social justice issues, healthcare, and humans rights.
 In her spare time she enjoys spending time with her family, being outdoors, artistic endeavors, attending local events and caring for peoples pets.

 Nubia received a Bachelor’s in Sociology with a Criminology emphasis graduating with Summa Cum Laude honors from the University of Utah in 2006.
 After close to a decade assisting survivors of domestic abuse, sexual assault, and victims of violent crimes as a Law Enforcement Victim Advocate, among other things, she received her Juris Doctorate from the University of Utah S.J.
 Quinney College of Law in May 2016.